hexlabsio/http4k-aws-demo/docs/article.md

      "/cars" bind GET to getCarHandler
    )
 ```
-We can capture the time for each request ot be handled using a filter
+We can capture the time taken for each request to be handled using a filter
 ```kotlin
   val latencyFilter: Filter = Filter { httpHandler: HttpHandler ->
     { request: Request ->